evripidispar/Applied-Machine-Learning-in-Python-Coursera/README.md

 # Applied-Machine-Learning-in-Python-Coursera
-Code for Applied Machine Learning in Python on Coursera
+Code (Jupyter Notebooks) for Applied Machine Learning in Python on Coursera